Vlad-Shcherbina/Vlad-Shcherbina.github.io/_posts/2014-12-28-random-biased-coin.markdown

 </table>
 </figure>

-One can verify it be checking that for all $k$
+One can verify it by checking that for all $k$

 $$
 \int_0^1 {n\choose k} \theta^{k}(1-\theta)^{n-k} \,d\theta = \frac{1}{n+1},